libktx/ktx/tiled/README.md

 Standard properties for a map are `width`, `height`, `tilewidth` and `tileheight`.
 They are part of any map and are useful to e.g. lock the camera movement to the map boundaries.

-As usual with Kotlin we are trying to avoid **null** and for that reason a new layer extension was added to retrieve a non-null `MapLayer` which is just an empty default layer without any properties or objects.
-Its name is **ktx-default-map-layer**.

 Often you need to iterate over all objects of a layer to do something with them like creating collision bodies for box2d or other things.
 To ease that use case a new extension was added called `forEachMapObject` which takes a lambda that is executed for each object of the given layer.
-Together with the `layer` extension mentioned above it becomes easy to write such loops.

 To summarize it, following extensions are available:
 - `property(key, defaultValue)`